Smoking Opium – What are the short and long-term effects?

-As the second fastest method of taking a drug, smoking causes opium to hit the brain quickly1.
+As a very fast method of taking a drug, smoking causes opium to hit the brain quickly.
 In general terms, opium is a sedative and an analgesic, or a pain reliever.

 It slows down the parts of the brain that control automatic body functions such as breathing, digestion, allergic reaction, and feeling pain.
 Overall, there is a danger of overdose with first use.
 As a person’s breathing can slow too much, or even stop.